matthewpersico/personal/README-direct.md

 ### Sync

-* Move to the non-live GHE repo to sync things up.
+* Move to the non-live GH repo to sync things up.
 * Execute

 ```